How To Travel to the Philippines: 50 Amazing Tourist Spots To Visit

 Another hidden treasure of Ilocos Sur, Pinsal Falls (aka Twin Falls) is an 85-foot cascading waterfall—the largest in the Ilocos region—located in Sta.
 Maria.

 Trek to reach the top of Pinsal Falls.
-Small jacuzzi-like pools sit above the falls, where tourists can take a dip into the cold water and enjoy a stunning view of the landscape.
+Small jacuzzi-like pools sit above the falls, where tourists can dip into the cold water and enjoy a stunning landscape view.

 5. Hinatuan Enchanted River

-The Enchanted River in Hinatuan, Surigao del Sur isn’t exactly a new tourist attraction, though it has just been recently discovered by more tourists.
+The Enchanted River in Hinatuan, Surigao del Sur isn’t exactly a new tourist attraction, though more tourists have recently discovered it.
 Still, up to this day, not many people know that this mesmerizing natural wonder exists.

 The river is nothing less than magical, as its water changes from aquamarine to blue, depending on its shifting depth.
 Locals believe that fairies and other mythical spirits protect the river—this adds to the river’s mystical nature.